alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-import-goods.markdown

  - name: Exporting and doing business abroad
    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---
-To use trade preferences to import goods (known as trading ‘under preference’), you must:
+To use import goods under trade preference (known as trading ‘under preference’), you must:

 s1.
 Prove the origin of your goods.
 s2.
 Get a movement certificate.